rmflight/rnaseq_tutorial/README.md

 R makes code available as packages.
 We will be using several hosted on CRAN (the official R package repository), as well as some from Bioconductor, and some written by Dr. Flight.
-Installing packages we use the command `install.packages(“packageName”)`.
+Installing packages we use the command `install.packages("packageName")`.

-For example, we can start by installing the remotes package, which will be used to install some other packages we will use.
+For example, we can start by installing the “here” and “remotes” package, which will be used to install some other packages we will use.
 You can type the command below into the R console part of RStudio

-    install.packages(“remotes”)
+    install.packages("here")
+    install.packages("remotes")

 Please type the command yourself, and don’t copy paste!
 Typing it helps you to build proficiency and a muscle memory that will become further